 In a way, the LSAT feels like two or three different tests wrapped in one, and this variety can make studying for the LSAT feel daunting.
 While some parts of the test may come naturally, other parts, most likely, will not.
 However, learning and internalizing the most effective strategies for attacking each of the LSAT’s sections makes it completely possible to turn test-taking weaknesses into strengths.

 Pro tip: start early and practice!

-As of August 2021, the LSAT will add back its unscored, experimental section.
-With the addition of a fourth section, there will also be a 10-minute break between the second and third sections of the new LSAT, similar to the break mid-way through the traditional in-person LSAT used prior to the pandemic emergency.
+As of August 2021, the LSAT will include its unscored, experimental section.
+With the addition of a fourth section, there will also be a 10-minute break between the second and third sections of the new LSAT.
+The LSAT is available to take at a testing center or at home.

 The MCAT used to be a “simple,” five-hour affair.
 Then, in 2015, it became a seven-hour behemoth that incorporates not only the physical sciences but also psychosocial topics and critical analysis.
 And now, things are changing again.
 The USMLE Step 1 board exam (which is taken in medical school) will be pass/fail starting in 2022, making it more difficult for medical students to differentiate themselves in their residency applications.
 As such, where you go to medical school matters even more, which means the MCAT takes on an outsized role in your path to becoming a doctor.
 It’s not enough to be “above average” — the overall acceptance rate to medical school is ~40%, and many students with above-average test scores end up on the waitlist.

 Pro tip: this is one of those rare tests that you structure the rest of your schedule around!